Visit Strasbourg for fairy tale charm that will exceed your expectations. It’s definitely a must-see stop when visiting France.

-Although I haven’t visited Strasbourg during the Christmas markets, a friend of mine who lived there for six months, said they’re not to be missed and I believe it.
+Although I didn’t visit Strasbourg during the Christmas markets, a friend of mine who lived there for six months said they’re not to be missed and I believe it.
 Strasbourg is already such a charming city, I can only imagine it at Christmas time.

 The Christmas market or Christkindelsmärik, as the Strasbourg locals call it, has been taking place since around 1570.
 That makes it one of the oldest Christmas markets in Europe!
 You will find the Strasbourg Christmas market between 29 November and 31 December every year.

 Related Reading: 7 Tips to Make the Most of Your Visit to a German Christmas Market

 I’m hardly alone in my love of Strasbourg.
 Check out Jeff’s post (from EuroTravelogue)to see what I mean: Storybook Villages Come to Life in Alsace, France.

 The Historic City Center is a firm favourite with Strasbourg visitors as it is in close proximity to almost all the sites.
 It is also close to the Central Train Station which is a huge plus in my book.

 3-Star Hotels in Strasbourg

 The hotel has a 9.0/10 Rating with more than 800 Reviews.
 The location is excellent for your stay in Strasbourg, just 850 m away from the City Center.
 The hotel is known for its excellent service and buffet breakfast and is a favourite with couples.

 Hotel Arok has a 9.3/10 Rating with more than 1500 Reviews.
 The hotel has an excellent location and the best part is that it’s almost right next to the Train Station which is great if you’re visiting Strasbourg for a shorter trip.

 4-Star Hotels in Strasbourg